 Preheat the oven to 400 degrees Fahrenheit and line a baking sheet with parchment paper.

 Place each slice of orange unto the prepared baking sheet (side by side and flat).
-Drizzle each slice with olive oil and sprinkle with cinnamon, nutmeg, cloves, and allspice.
+Drizzle each slice with olive oil and sprinkle with brown sugar, cinnamon, nutmeg, cloves, and allspice.

 Add them to the oven and bake for 10-15 minutes or until edges are brown and oranges become caramelized.
 NOTE: Be sure to monitor the oranges to ensure that they don't brown too quickly or burn.